ManuelePasini/slides-markdown/slides/graph_llm.md

 ##### **Takeouts**:
 - <b> Graph as Code Sequence </b>: Existing graphs as sequence methods are mainly rule-based or GNN-based.
 Promising way is to obtain a structure-aware sequence for graphs that can support zero-shot inference. e.g., adopt codes (that can capture structures, e.g., graph XML or JSON) to describe the graphs and utilize code LLMs
 - <b> More powerful Graph-Empowered LLms</b>

+## LLMs on Graphs: A Comprehensive Survey - TKDE, 2024

+##### Applications - **Text-attributed graphs**  - LLM as Encoder

+- LLMs extract textual features to serve as initial node feature vectors for GNNs, which then generate node/edge representations and make predictions

+## Moro Takeouts

+- Use RAG only if the question lies beyond the typical training data, if the knowledge we're asking is not embedded in parameters, otherwise performances might get worse